 Frequently asked questions:

 When you’re working with ground beef, you have a range of temps to choose from.
-With duck, you want the internal temperature to be 165 degrees F. However, if you prefer your duck medium to medium rare, cook it to 135-140 degrees F.
+With duck, you want the internal temperature to be 165 degrees Fahrenheit.
+However, if you prefer your duck medium to medium rare, cook it to 135-140 degrees Fahrenheit.

 I keep it simple with a little mayo, lettuce, and onions.
 You can always add cheese, bacon, pickles, more veggies, or a special homemade sauce to perfectly complement your flavors.

 Keep your ground duck breast in the fridge until it’s time to make the patties.
 The cold helps everything stay together while you cook them.
 If you want to form your burgers in advance, pop them back in the fridge until it’s time to grill.